 Musicians Corner, a program of The Conservancy for the Parthenon and Centennial Park, supports emerging artists, and provides inclusive arts enrichment and educational programming for adults and youth.
-Musicians Corner currently presents 18 free music events a year in Nashville's Centennial Park in partnership with the City of Nashville and local music industry, showcasing over 750 emerging artists since its inception in 2010, and presenting legends like Emmylou Harris, Vince Gill, The Blind Boys Of Alabama, and Preservation Hall Jazz Band.
-As part of the Centennial Park Restoration, a permanent home is being built for Musicians Corner, as a cultural meeting place of community engagement that promotes arts education, supports artists, and fosters a love of the arts among adults and children.
+Musicians Corner presents free music events in Nashville's downtown Centennial Park in partnership with the City of Nashville and local music industry, showcasing over 1,000 artists since its inception in 2010, and presenting legends like Emmylou Harris, Vince Gill, The Blind Boys Of Alabama, and Preservation Hall Jazz Band.
+As part of the Centennial Park Restoration, a permanent home has been built for Musicians Corner, as a cultural meeting place of community engagement that promotes arts education, supports artists, and fosters a love of the arts among adults and children.

 Nashville has long been recognized as a mecca for nimble pickers, sharp-eyed storytellers, and big-voiced dreamers, but many will attest that it isn't just the talent and vision of Music City artists that makes the town so unique - it's Nashville's sense of community.

-Ben Armistead, Board Member of The Conservancy for the Parthenon and Centennial Park, was inspired by "Speaker's Corner" in London's Hyde Park, to recommend the creation of a global music landmark and community gathering space in Centennial Park where musical performers would illustrate the diversity, passion, and fellowship of Music City.
-A place where local vendors and activities would augment the pastiche of musical performances to create unique community events.
+Inspired by Speakers' Corner in London's Hyde Park, a global music landmark and community gathering space was created in Centennial Park where musical performers illustrate diversity, passion, and fellowship.
+Local vendors and activities augment the pastiche of musical performances to create unique community events.

-Musicians Corner's long-term goal is to build a permanent home as part of the Master Plan revitalization of Centennial Park - a global music landmark where people from around the world can visit and express themselves through song in Music City.
-Construction on phase one our permanent location began in 2014.
-We expect to move into our permanent site for our Fall 2015 Season, with a permanent stage and canopy to follow in phase two of the project.
+In 2016, Musicians Corner moved into its permanent home as part of the revitalization of Centennial Park - a global music landmark where people from around the world can visit and express themselves through song in Music City.

-In its initial six years, the Musicians Corner audience has substantially grown in size from 5,000 people in 2010 to over 50,000 in 2014.
-Musicians Corner events have expanded with the introduction of a Kidsville area, Musical Meet & Greets, Dogville, our Dog of the Day showcase, a Lightning 100 Acoustic Stage, local artisans, and the Musicians Corner Pub, .
-Musicians Corner has showcased over 750 emerging and established artists on its stage and has provided over 400 hours of youth programming to 15,000 children.
+In its initial seven years, the Musicians Corner audience has substantially grown in size from 5,000 people in 2010 to over 65,000 in 2016.
+Musicians Corner events have expanded with the introduction of the Lightning 100 Acoustic Stage, a Kidsville area, Musical Meet & Greets, Dogville, our Dog of the Day showcase, local artisans, food trucks, and the Musicians Corner Pub.